muazzam-akhtar/cub3D-Linux/readme.md

 10. With the Help of shooting rays, we have the height formula given the distance of the rays when hits the wall.
 11. Iteration of each ray in X-coordinate is 1 and the angle iteration is 0.000636318 in radian.
 12. The project is functioning perfectly in MAC and Linux OS.
+13. Created New Basic Movements which can have the basic functions of the player- movements and rotation.
+14. Created New File rays.c which can initialise rays and work on the calculations.
+15. Created New file edge-cases.c which can hold the account of the scenario if the free path is in the middle of the walls.
+16. Created a new structure t_str which can help us in the iteration of the parsing of the map.
+17. Created New file parse_spaces.The function will help us to check if there is a space at any index of the map, then there should be either the wall or the space else it will throw an error.
+18. Created New file utils_math.c to store the function sq and dist.
+19. Created New file utils_str.c since the function ptrptrlen and strlen returns the values in size_t, we needed the same function but to return as an int to avoid memory leaks in parsing.
+So the names are get_2d_len, ft_strlen_int.